777arc/textbook/content/digital_modulation.rst

 *******************
 Wireless Symbols
 *******************
-Question- Why can’t we directly transmit the ethernet signal shown in the figure above?
+Question: Why can’t we directly transmit the ethernet signal shown in the figure above?
 There are many reasons, the biggest two being:

 1. Low frequencies require *huge* antennas
-2. Square waves take an excessive amount of spectrum for the bits per second, recall from the :ref:`freq-domain-chapter` chapter that sharp changes in time domain use a large amount of bandwidth/spectrum:
+2. Square waves take an excessive amount of spectrum for the bits per second--recall from the :ref:`freq-domain-chapter` chapter that sharp changes in time domain use a large amount of bandwidth/spectrum:

 .. image:: ../_static/square-wave.svg
    :align: center
    :target: ../_static/square-wave.svg

 What we do for wireless signals is start with a carrier, which is just a sinusoid.
-E.g. FM radio uses a carrier like 101.1 MHz or 100.3 MHz.
-We modulate that carrier in some way (there are many ways).
+E.g., FM radio uses a carrier like 101.1 MHz or 100.3 MHz.
+We modulate that carrier in some way (there are many).
 For FM radio it’s an analog modulation, not digital, but it’s the same concept as digital modulation.

-In what ways can we modulation the carrier?
-Well what are the different properties of a sinusoid?
+In what ways can we modulate the carrier?
+Another way to ask the same question: what are the different properties of a sinusoid?

 1. Amplitude
 2. Phase